someparty/someparty/source/articles/2021-10-07-the-opposite-heart.html.markdown

 ###[Chad VanGaalen](https://chadvangaalen.bandcamp.com/): *Full Moon Bummer*
 ==Preview and purchase at [Bandcamp](https://chadvangaalen.bandcamp.com/album/full-moon-bummer)==

 Just a week after his last release, Calgary's prolific weird-folk figurehead [Chad VanGaalen](https://chadvangaalen.bandcamp.com/) has another collection of new music online.
-While much of the artist's pandemic-era catalogue explores ambient side-roads and instrumental themes, *Full Moon Bummer* arrives as a more traditional collection of songs.
+While much of the artist's pandemic-era catalogue explores ambient side-roads and instrumental valleys, *Full Moon Bummer* arrives as a more traditional collection of songs.
 The 11-track set features music written and recorded in the run-up to *World's Most Stressed Out Gardener*, but ultimately cut from the full-length - material that "didn't make sense for right now," as VanGaalen revealed to [Soft Sounds](https://softsounds.substack.com/p/chad-vangaalen-on-the-home-life-animation).
-()

 Consider *Full Moon Bummer*, therefore, an oft-sombre companion piece to the *Gardener*.
 That record arrived on vinyl in March through [Flemish Eye](http://www.flemisheye.com/) and the legendary [Sub Pop Records](https://www.subpop.com/).
 For now, at least, *Full Moon Bummer* lives exclusively in the digital realm.

 Last month VanGaalen shared *Broken Harp*, featuring six instrumentals written for the titular instrument (plucked from the local classifieds).
 That set followed a string of digitally issued experiments, including a collection of "off-gassing instrumentals" titled *NTH* and a group of synth compositions dubbed *Lost Harmonies*.